Siterack/siterack-docs/docs/features.md

 ## Daily Backups

-SiteRack automatically runs daily backups of all your sites and securely stores them in the cloud.
-To accomplish this, SiteRack integrates with the popular <a href="https://updraftplus.com/">Updraft Plus</a> plugin.
+Site Rack automatically runs daily backups of all your sites and securely stores them in the cloud.
+To accomplish this, Site Rack integrates with the popular <a href="https://updraftplus.com/">Updraft Plus</a> plugin.

-SiteRack will retain up to 90 days of backups with 30GB max limit on storage per site and automatically remove old backups to make room for the new ones.
+Site Rack will retain up to 60 days of backups per site and automatically remove old backups to make room for the new ones.
 All backups are made available in the site's Control Center.

 #### Backup dashboard example:
 > <img src="https://storage-siterack.sfo2.cdn.digitaloceanspaces.com/static/dashboard/img/illustrations/backups.png" style="width: auto;"></img>